awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-application-jsonmappingparameters.md

 The `JSONMappingParameters` property type specifies additional mapping information when JSON is the record format on the streaming source\.

- `JSONMappingParameters` is a property of the [Kinesis Data Analytics Application MappingParameters](aws-properties-kinesisanalytics-application-mappingparameters.md) property type\.
+ `JSONMappingParameters` is a property of the [MappingParameters](aws-properties-kinesisanalytics-application-mappingparameters.md) property type\.

 ## Syntax<a name="aws-properties-kinesisanalytics-application-jsonmappingparameters-syntax"></a>